matthew-trump/basic-fastapi-terraform/README.md

 A minimal FastAPI application with a single health endpoint, packaged as a Docker image (linux/amd64), pushed to AWS ECR, and deployed to a public-facing ECS service using Terraform in **us-west-2**.

-This repo is intentionally small and “Codex-friendly”: build locally, run locally, then deploy the same container to AWS.
+This repo is intentionally small and Codex-friendly: build locally, run locally, then deploy the same container to AWS.

 ---